All Episodes

 We'll be back with your calls after this.

-We're back, uh Walter Williams sitting in.
+Walter Williams sitting in.

-Now, imagine here's a simple case.
+Now, imagine, here's a simple case.

-The same thing with the grocer.
+The same thing with a grocer.

 And so there's a perfect balance of trade.